Van Jefferson Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Matchup vs. Arizona

-- Against the Cardinals, Jefferson has averaged 55.7 receiving yards per game over his three career matchups, 2.2 more than his over/under for Monday's game.
+- Jefferson is averaging 55.7 receiving yards per game in three career matchups against the Cardinals, 2.2 more than his receiving yards prop bet over/under for Monday's game (53.5).

-- Jefferson, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Jefferson has caught a touchdown pass versus the Cardinals once, but did not have multiple TDs in that game.

-- The Cardinals have the NFL's fourth-ranked pass defense this season, yielding 220.8 yards per game through the air.
+- The Cardinals have the NFL's fourth-ranked pass defense this season, allowing 220.8 yards per game through the air.

-- The Cardinals have allowed 16 touchdowns through the air (1.3 per game).
-They are fifth in the league in that category.
+- The Cardinals have given up 16 touchdowns through the air (1.3 per game).
+They are fifth in the NFL in that category.

 Recent Performances

-- Against the Jaguars last week, Jefferson was targeted eight times and racked up 41 yards on six receptions while scoring one touchdown.
+- Against the Jaguars last week, Jefferson was targeted eight times and picked up 41 yards on six receptions while scoring one touchdown.

-- During his last three games, Jefferson has 12 catches (on 24 targets) for 188 yards and two touchdowns, averaging 62.7 yards per game.
+- Jefferson has caught 12 passes (24 targets) for 188 yards (62.7 per game) and has two touchdowns in his last three games.

 Jefferson's Los Angeles Teammates